ietf-rats/draft-birkholz-rats-information-model/draft-birkholz-rats-information-model.md

 : An identifier that is associated with an authentication secret used to sign attestation evidence.

+Authorization Challenge:

+: [P]

+: The input to an challenge-response protocol hand-shake.
+This IE can be Nonce, but also the output of a local attestation procedure.

+Reference {{-PSA-token}}

 Endorsement Document:

 : [P, H, S, V]